-Please reference the Internet Acceptable Use Policy on the board website.
+Please reference the Internet Acceptable Use Policy, Loaner Agreements, Optional Insurance documents, and the RCSS Code of Conduct regarding technology and 1-1 devices.
+Policies will be followed and enforced.
 In addition, below are conditions for parents and students who may check out technology for student use.